Skip to content

 Volcano errupting - DR plan

-As you can imagine, the majority (if not all) of Cloudhelix blogs are all solely about tech.
+As you can imagine, the majority (if not all) of Ekco blogs are all solely about tech.
 There might be a wider business goal or issue at play, but as cloud consultants, we’re all about the tech.
 This post is a little different, however; we’re focusing on the communication actions that must sit within your disaster recovery (DR) plan.

 Let’s start with the basic premise.
 Things go wrong, whether that’s somebody’s fault, a freak accident or caused by a natural disaster.
 It’s IT’s job, as you well know, to ensure that the business can function as it needs to, which includes recovering and preparing from potential disaster.